mcleeder/CodeSamples/README.md

 # Code Samples

-I've rearranged things a little bit to allow for more samples.
-Links are below.

 ## C# Samples:
 [Internship Project: Theatre Company](https://github.com/mcleeder/TheatreCompany/): This was an ASP.NET MVC webapp made for a local theater group in Portland, OR.
 I worked with a group of developers for two weeks doing some back and front end stories.
 Being 2020, we worked remotely and used video chats for our scrums.